morete/kubevirt-basics-training/content/en/docs/storage/mounting-storage.md

 PersistentVolumeClaim and not the mounting inside our guest.
 Kubernetes supports the `volumeMode` type `block` and `filesystem` (default).
 Whether you can use `block` devices or not depends on your CSI driver supporting block volumes.

-* Filesystem: A volume is mounted into Pods into a directory.
+* Filesystem: A volume is mounted into pods into a directory.
 If the volume is backed by a block device and the device is empty, Kubernetes creates a filesystem on the device before mounting it for the first time.
 * Block: Specifies that the volume is a raw block device.
-Such volume is presented into a Pod as a block device, without any filesystem on it.
-This mode is useful to provide a Pod the fastest possible way to access a volume, without any filesystem layer between the Pod and the volume.
+Such volume is presented in a pod as a block device without any filesystem on it.
+This mode is useful to provide a pod with the fastest possible way to access a volume, without any filesystem layer between the pod and the volume.

-When creating a DataVolume we can specify whether the disk should be of type `Filesystem` or `Block` device.
+When creating a DataVolume we can specify whether the disk should be of type `Filesystem` or `Block`.
 Requesting a blank volume will look like this:

 ```yaml
 apiVersion: cdi.kubevirt.io/v1beta1
 kind: DataVolume